ccuser44/rapid-match-domain/README.md

 ---

-### Matching a Domain against the List
+### Matching a domain against the List

-The final piece of code shows how to check if a given domain matches any of the domain names in the list:
+The final piece of code shows how to check if a domain matches any of the domain names in the list:

 ```lua
 if RapidMatchDomain.match(t, "www.example.com") then